Old Toy Trains

-"Old Toy Trains" (sometimes titled "Little Toy Trains") is a Christmas song written and originally recorded by Roger Miller.
+"Old Toy Trains" (sometimes titled "Little Toy Trains") is a Christmas song written and originally recorded by American musician Roger Miller.
 It was released in late 1967 as a single for Smash Records.
-It was adapted in French (title "Petit garçon") by Graeme Allwright in 1968.
+Since the original recording, the song has also been covered by various other artists including Miller's son Dean Miller (for whom the song was written), as well as Toby Keith.

 History

 Roger Miller wrote "Old Toy Trains" in 1967 for his son, Dean Miller.
 Released on Smash Records late in the year, the song ended an eight-year ban on Christmas single releases by the label.

 Critical reception

 An uncredited review in Billboard gave Roger Miller's original version a positive review, saying that "Miller has composed one of his most moving and touching ballads for all ages which he performs to perfection."

 Other versions

 Glen Campbell recorded the song for his 1968 album That Christmas Feeling.

+Nana Mouskouri released her version on her Christmas album entitled Christmas With Nana Mouskouri in 1972.

 Raffi recorded the song for his 1983 album Raffi's Christmas Album.

 The Statler Brothers recorded the song for their 1985 album Christmas Present.

 Toby Keith covered the song for the 2000 multi-artist album A Country Christmas 2000.
 Keith's rendition spent two weeks on the Hot Country Songs charts that year, peaking at number 57.

 Two years later, Universal South Records released a version that incorporated Roger Miller's original vocals with those of Dean Miller.

 Scott Miller recorded the song for his 2010 EP Christmas Gift.

 Violinist André Rieu performed the song with vocalists Mirusia Louwerse, Carla Mafioletti (with Guitar) and Kimmy Skota on his 2012 DVD Home for the Holidays.

 Nick Lowe recorded the song for his 2013 Christmas album Quality Street: A Seasonal Selection for All the Family.

 Canadian Inuk singer Susan Aglukark recorded a version that appears in her 2013 album Dreaming of Home with additional Inuktitut lyrics.

+Pentatonix covered the song for their 2023 compilation album The Greatest Christmas Hits.